Nick leads our climate monitoring and observational climate data set development work.

 Statistical reconstruction of historical climate data.

-Nick is responsible for the leadership and management of the team which develops datasets and analyses of marine climate observations.
-The team produces homogeneous records of marine climate changes by comparing observations made in different ways and developing adjustments to make them comparable.
+Nick is responsible for the leadership and management of people in the Climate Monitoring and Attribution group who develop observed climate data sets and use them to monitor the current state of the climate and evaluate climate models.
+The team produces homogeneous records of climate variability and change by comparing observations made in different ways and developing adjustments to make them comparable.

 Nick is a member of:

 Nick joined the Met Office Hadley Centre in 1993.
-She was responsible for developing the Met Office Hadley Centre Sea Ice and SST (HadISST1) analysis and co-ordinated the development of the Met Office Hadley Centre SST (HadSST2) dataset.
-Both of these have been widely used internationally.
+She was responsible for developing sea-surface temperature and sea ice data sets which have been widely used internationally.